-On the heels of the weakness in the previous week, stocks may move back to the upside in early trading on Monday.
-The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 36 points.
+Following the moderate pullback seen in the previous session, stocks may move back to the upside in early trading on Friday.
+The major index futures are currently pointing to a modestly higher open for the markets, with the Dow futures up by 22 points.